 The following code sample shows how to remove shapes from a PowerPoint slide in Python.

-Get a Free License
+Work with Shapes in PowerPoint PPT - Get a Free License